-This blog is also a reflection of my own journey in search of the sacred.
+This blog is also a reflection of my own journey in search of the Sacred.
 Liberating my writing from the limitations of mainstream media, here comes my offering to you.
-As a writer and researcher, I challenge myself to look deeper and take time to listen deeply without getting stuck in my own storylines.
+As a writer and researcher, I challenge myself to look deeper and take time to listen deeply without getting stuck too much in my own storylines.

 Sacred Journalism is slow food.
 For now, I intend to offer you one piece per week, published every Monday.

 Using the tools of traditional journalism – solid research, well-crafted writing and appealing photography – I will share feature stories from my travels.
 Some of them are longform writing, others more of a short glimpse.
 A good part of this work is located in the "Islamic World," a geography that has been caught in negative storytelling for almost two decades.
 You can also find interviews with changemakers and wisdom keepers – people who dedicate their lives to the path of inner transformation and sacred activism.
 Another part is reflective essays on topics that move us and pieces on culture such as book reviews or articles about world music.

 That's the intention, for now.
 The rest is emergence :)

 *) Whiteman, Nigerian shaman, quoted by Adebayo Akomolafe and found in Charles Eisenstein's The More Beautiful World Our Hearts Know Is Possible.